Dyalog/APLCourse/docs/Problem set 2.md

 		Write the `Mod` function as a dfn without using the *residue* (`|`) glyph.

-	2. Write a function named `Split` which takes a fractional number and returns two numbers: its integer and fractional parts.
+	2. Write a function named `Split ⍵` which takes a fractional number and returns two numbers: its integer and fractional parts.

 		          Split 0
 		    0 0